enso-org/enso/docs/distribution/distribution.md

 │   ├── lts-1.56.7.yaml
 │   └── lts-2.0.8.yaml
 ├── README.md               # Information on layout and usage of the Enso distribution.
-├── .enso.portable          # An empty file that allows the universal launcher to detect that if it is run from this directory, it should run in portable distribution mode.
+├── .enso.portable          # A file that allows the universal launcher to detect that if it is run from this directory, it should run in portable distribution mode.
 ├── NOTICE                  # A copyright notice regarding components that are included in the distribution of the universal launcher.
 └── components-licences     # Contains licences of distributed components, as described in the NOTICE.
 ```